Dem-imposed coronavirus orders face lawsuits across the nation

 Whitmer responded by calling the lawsuit “a political bluff” and “power grab” by the Republican lawmakers.

-In Wisconsin, the state Supreme Court struck down the state's “safer at home” on Wednesday, saying Democratic Gov. Tony Evers’ administration overstepped its authority when it extended the order through the end of May.
+In Wisconsin, the state Supreme Court struck down the state's “safer at home” on Wednesday, saying the administration of Gov. Tony Evers, a Democrat, overstepped its authority when it extended the order through the end of May.
 The ruling said any future orders must be approved by the state’s legislature.

-Kentucky protesters sued officials, including Democratic Gov. Andy Beshear, for allegedly violating the First Amendment by banning mass protests.
+Kentucky protesters sued officials including Gov. Andy Beshear, also a Democrat, for allegedly violating the First Amendment by banning mass protests.
 In another lawsuit a federal judge temporarily blocked Beshear’s ban on in-person church services.

 CLICK HERE FOR THE FOX NEWS APP